Who should apply?

 Students with undergraduate majors in the plant sciences, including horticulture, crop science, plant pathology, environmental science, genetics, plant physiology, and biochemistry, may be well prepared for graduate work in Horticulture.
 If your undergraduate degree is not directly related to plants, you may be eligible by strengthen your preparation through enrollment in additional courses before applying, or while pursuing your graduate degree.
 Undergraduate students who are pursuing studies not related to plant science and who contemplate graduate work in horticulture should take as many courses in the basic physical and biological sciences as possible.
 Your graduate studies may be tailored for your individual background and needs.

 For a complete application, the following materials are required to complete your application.
-All materials should be received by the deadlines outlined below for priority consideration – including GRE and TOEFL.
+All materials should be received by the deadlines outlined below for priority consideration – including TOEFL.
 Applications are most competitive when these priority deadlines are met.

 - An online completed Application for Admission to the Graduate School, on which the student should indicate horticulture as the major.